About this course:

 After this activity, learners will be prepared to:

-• Define types of VTE such as deep vein thrombosis and pulmonary embolism
+- define types of VTE, such as deep vein thrombosis and pulmonary embolism.

-• Describe the incidence and pathophysiology of VTEs
+- describe the incidence and pathophysiology of VTEs.

-• Identify various risk factors and clinical manifestations of VTEs
+- identify various risk factors and clinical manifestations of VTEs.

-• Discuss the process of diagnosing VTEs
+- discuss the process of diagnosing VTEs.

-• Describe the various prevention and treatment modalities for VTE, including complications associated with treatment
+- describe the various prevention and treatment modalities for VTE, including complications associated with treatment.

-Venous thromboembolism (VTE) refers to blood clots that start in a vein and encompass two pathologies: deep vein thrombosis (DVT) and pulmonary embolism (PE).
-VTEs are caused by slower blood flow, damaged blood vessel lining, increased estrogen, or a change in the makeup of the blood that facilitates clotting.
-When a blood clot occurs due to surgery, hospitalization, or another healthcare treatment or procedure, it is known as healthcare-associated venous thromboembolism (HA-VTE).
-According to the American Heart Association (AHA, 2017c), VTEs are the third leading vascular diagnosis after heart attacks and strokes, affecting 300,000 to 600,000 people a year in the US.
-The Centers for Disease Control and Prevention (CDC, 2020a) estimate that the incidence of VTEs could be as high as 900,000 people each year, equating to 1 to 2 cases per 1,000 people, as many cases go undiagnosed.
-The associated healthcare costs are $10 billion or more annually in the US.
+Venous thromboembolism refers to blood clots that start in a vein and encompass two pathologies: deep vein thrombosis (DVT) and pulmonary embolism (PE).
+VTEs are caused by slow blood flow, damaged blood vessel lining, increased estrogen, or a change in the makeup of the blood that facilitates clotting.
+VTEs are the third leading vascular diagnosis after heart attacks and strokes, with approximately 10 million cases annually.
+The Centers for Disease Control and Prevention (CDC) estimate that the incidence of VTEs could be as high as 900,000 people each year, which equates to 1 to 2 cases per 1,000 people as many cases go undiagnosed.
+The associated health care costs are $10 billion or more annually in the United States.
 The CDC also estimates that 60,000 to 100,000 Americans die each year from a VTE, with 10% to 30% dying within a month of diagnosis.
 Sudden death occurs in approximately 25% of people who have a PE.
 Not only is there a high risk for mortality related to VTEs, but also an estimated one-third to one-half of patients diagnosed with a DVT will have long-term complications (i.e., post-thrombotic syndrome [PTS]), including pain, swelling, discoloration, and scaling in the affected limb.
 In addition, approximately 33% of people with a VTE will have a recurrence within 10 years of diagnosis.
-Although there are many risk factors for VTEs, about 5% to 8% of Americans have a genetic risk factor (i.e., inherited thrombophilia; CDC, 2020a, 2020b, 2020c; National Heart, Lung, and Blood Institute [NHLBI], n.d.).
+Although there are many risk factors for VTEs, about 5% to 8% of Americans have a genetic risk factor (i.e., inherited thrombophilia; American Heart Association [AHA], 2023c; CDC, 2024a, 2024b, 2024c; Gregson et al., 2019; National Heart, Lung, and Blood Institute [NHLBI], 2022).

 Pathophysiology